Skip to main content

 Procurement

-Open and Free Competition Requirement
+Full and Open Competition Requirement

 1. Placing unreasonable requirements on firms in order for them to qualify to do business